-Q27: Will case managers be allowed to bill additional units during the state of emergency?
+Q33: Will case managers be allowed to bill additional units during the state of emergency?

 Yes, DMS is allowing case managers to bill up to two units monthly during the state of emergency.
 This request should include documentation justifying the need for the additional unit as crisis management is already an essential part of case management services.
-DMS expects this to be the exception, not the rule as we would not anticipate participants living in residential, those who are children, or adults who have natural supports to need more case management than they would during normal operations.
-DMS will be conducting retrospective reviews of service increases to ensure these were implemented for appropriate, emergency-related reasons.
+DMS does not anticipate high rates of exceptional case management especially for: participants living in residential, participants under the age of 18 with a parent/guardian, or adults who have willing and able natural supports.
+While case managers may need to make multiple contacts, they are not incurring time traveling and thus should be able to balance the contacts needed to support remote monitoring using approved contact methods.
+DMS will conduct retrospective reviews of service increases to ensure these were implemented for appropriate, emergency-related reasons.